Vredenburg: History

 The town was established in 1875 initially as a Dutch Reformed Church congregation to serve the surrounding communities, as the closest church was in Hopefield.
 The town's original name was "Twisfontein", which from Afrikaans can be translated as "dispute fountain".
 This name came about when two competing farmers fought over the only available freshwater spring in the area.
 The town's name was later changed to "Prosesfontein".
 The town was renamed as they were discussing the matter of the freshwater spring and were trying to come to an agreement.
 When this agreement was settled and they have achieved a sense of peace among one another, the name "Vredenburg" was chosen.
 The town's population in 2011 was 38,382.
 The city should not be confused with the ancient Vredenburg in the Limpopo Province.
-It can however be easily distinguished from one another, as the one in Limpopo Province is falling apart, for all practical purposes.